How we fund

 Current strategic focus areas

-The criminal justice system and family law are the Borrin Foundation’s current strategic focus areas.
+Our current strategic focus areas are criminal justice, family law and access to civil justice.
 These were also areas of deep concern to our founder, the late Judge Ian Borrin.

 While these are the current strategic focus areas, they aren’t the only areas we are interested in.
 We also want to hear about ideas and initiatives that align with our vision, mission and guiding principles.